dtischler95/peptideTransformer/README.md

 - NOTE!
 PeptideBERT seems to overfit due to data leakage.
 Binary Classifier seems to bias 100% one class with droped duplicates
 - Reminder for me.
 When pushing git lfs obejcts on windows, first log in to ssh-agent with start-ssh-agent.cmd
 - model really running on gpu? what does cuda:0 n_gpu:1 mean?
+- I saw nans on loss calculations on slurm cluster. i could not reproduce it on my local machine so far.
+Only difference is bigger number of datapoints.

 ### To-Do
 - [ ] Think of cool Project Name